pansapiens/quantiprot/README.md

 If you publish results obtained using Quantiprot, please cite:

 B.M.
 Konopka, and W. Dyrka.
 Quantiprot – a Python package for quantitative analysis of protein sequences.
-Acta Biochimica Polonica Vol. 63 Supplement 2:P20.5, 2016

-The journal paper yet to be published.
+BMC Bioinformatics 18:339, 2017

 ## Code